skywalker212/glitch-bot/README.md

 # glitch-bot
-A GAN model that takes images an input and returns pixel sorted (glitched) images as output.
+A deep learning model that takes images an input and returns pixel sorted (glitched) images as output.

 We can say that this is pretty straight forward and we don't need a deep learning model for that.
 I agree.
 But I want to see if introducing deep learning into the rule based pixel sorting method results in any improvement or not.